pbek/QOwnNotes/webpage/src/getting-started/concept.md

 ::: tip
-Of course other solutions, like **Dropbox**, **Syncthing**, **Seafile** or BitTorrent Sync can be used too to sync your notes and other files
+Of course other solutions, like **Dropbox**, **Syncthing**, **Seafile** or BitTorrent Sync can be used too to sync your notes and other files.

+You can also use **git** to sync with tools like [gitomatic](https://github.com/muesli/gitomatic/).
 :::

 ## Nextcloud server